sashlinreddy/dyn-fed/README.md

 The config of the model can be set in the [config file](config/config.yml).
 The dataset can be configured in this file as well as the following parameters:

 * model
+    * type: Type of model
     * n_iterations:  No. of iterations
     * shuffle: Whether or not to shuffle the data in each iteration

+* data
+  * name: Dataset name
+  * shuffle: Whether or not to shuffle dataset # Not used
+  * batch_size: Data batch size
+  * shuffle_buffer_size: Shuffle buffer size
+  * noniid: Whether or not to make dataset noniid
+  * unbalanced: Whether or not to make dataset unbalanced

 * optimizer
     * learning_rate: Rate at which model learns
-        * Mnist: SGD: 0.1, Adam: 0.01
+        * Mnist: SGD: 0.01, Adam: 0.001
-        * Fashion Mnist: SGD: 0.25, Adam: 0.001
+        * Fashion Mnist: SGD: 0.01, Adam: 0.001
-    * mu_g: Weighting given to global W when clients updating local parameters.
-0.0 for normal local update.
-    * n_most_rep: No. of most representative data points to keep track of when worker goes down
     * name: Name of optimizer (Currently supports sgd and adam)

-* executor:
+* distribute
     * strategy: Name of distribution strategy
-    * scenario: Scenario type, see code for more details.
     * remap: Redistribution strategy
     * quantize: Whether or not to use quantization when communicating parameters
     * comm_period: How often to communicate parameters
     * delta_switch: When to switch to every iteration communication
+    * delta_threshold: For dynamic averaging paper
     * timeout: Time given for any clients to join
     * send_gradients: Whether or not to send gradients back to server
     * shared_folder: Dataset to be used

+* executor
+    * scenario: Scenario type, see code for more details

 ## View Results